Happykiller/ODA_ODA/content/doc/index.en.markdown

   * `addDataObject`: (Objet) A facilitator to add an object.
   * `addDataStr`: (String) To add a string.
   * `dieInError`:  (String) To return an error.

+## Call to interface

+* It is possible to provide system parameters to the interfaces (parameter in the REST call)

+* System parameters:
+   * `OdaOffset`: To use pagination, the` $ this-> odaOffset` variable will be available in PHP scripts.
+   * `OdaLimit`: To use pagination, the` $ this-> odaLimit` variable will be available in PHP scripts.

 # Modal (Popup)